acrosby/glidertraj/README.md

 #GliderTraj

 This is a super simple module to write ocean glider trajectories in the IOOS glider format.
+The writer templates are based on http://github.com/IOOSProfilingGliders/Real-Time-File-Format .

 ## Convert ROMS drifter simulations